 Click on the hotspots to see more information on the Mazda CX-5's exterior features.

-Making its first appearance on a Mazda, a power-operated tailgateis standard on Sport Nav+ models.
+Making its first appearance on a Mazda, a power-operated tailgateis standard on Sport Nav+ models and above.
 Opened and closed, smoothly and quietly, by a lightweight, compact, spindle damper system, the open/close switch is located both on the tailgate itself and inside the cabin.
 It can also be operated via the smart keyless entry button; the degree of tailgate opening can be set seamlessly, whilst touch sensors prevent items becoming trapped during closure.

-The - Mazda CX-5 is 10mm longer and 35mm lower than its predecessor but retains the same 2,700mm wheelbase.
+The second-generation Mazda CX-5 is 10mm longer and 35mm lower than its predecessor but retains the same 2,700mm wheelbase.
 With both the front and rear tracks slightly wider than before and the wheels placed as close as possible to outer edges of the bodyshell, the latest CX-5 has a powerful stance on the road.Aerodynamically, the latest CX-5’s all-new body has resulted in a drag coefficient that has been lowered by some 6% over that of the first-generation model.

 Soul Red Crystal Metallic paint